Sascha Gerstner

 Sascha Gerstner (born 2 April 1977) is a German musician who has been one of the guitarists and backing vocalists of power metal band Helloween since 2002.
-In 2025, he is Helloween's longest tenured guitarist with his 23 years in the band, surpassing his predecessor Roland Grapow, who stayed in the band for 12 years.
 He is also a former member of Freedom Call.

 Biography

 Starting as a keyboard player at age 6, Gerstner explored the 80s new wave and pop scenes.
 At 13, he shifted to the guitar, influenced by Michael Schenker Group and Steve Lukather.

 In 1998, he joined the metal band Freedom Call, contributing to their first two albums and touring extensively.
 In 2002, he connected with Michael Weikath of Helloween.

 Since then, Gerstner has been a guitarist and songwriter for Helloween, recording seven studio albums and earning commercial success.
 His guitar skills earned recognition in the power metal scene.

 Beyond Helloween, Gerstner started the electronic rock solo project PALAST in 2015.
 He's also involved in Berlin's fashion and photography scenes, leaving his mark with a distinct artistic vision.

 Gerstner endorses Dean Guitars and Blackstar Amplifiers.